 - Media buying on behalf of affiliates is a “material contribution” that could land a marketing company in deep legal waters – alongside individual affiliates.

 - Several entities can be held responsible – in part or in whole – for the creation of one piece of content.

 Kelly / Warner is an Internet law firm that handles Section 230 and FTC Act issues.

-If you’re dealing with a cyber law situation similar to the one above – or any other digital marketing questions – get in touch.
+If you’re dealing with a situation similar to the one above – or any other digital marketing matter – get in touch.
 We’re here to help.